abundis-rmn2/idmb/README.md

 3. Configure your environment:
    - Update `config.json` with MySQL and FTP credentials.
-   - Ensure `session.json` contains the required session data for Instagram access.
+   - Ensure `session.json` contains the required session data for Instagram access, or use login.py

 4. (Optional) Set up a proxy:
    - Create a `proxy.txt` file with the proxy address.